rafftod/slides/Master_thesis/mt.md

 #### Objectives

--   Design and implement an architecture for swarm robotics development, in order to :
+-   Design and implement an architecture for swarm robotics development with the Sphero RVR robot, in order to :
     -   Run virtual experiments with multiple RVRs and design control software within a simulation environment (ARGoS)
     -   Transpose the control software to real robot transparently
     -   Build a modular platform, both on the hardware and software sides
--   Evaluate the quality of existing swarm robotics techniques with this platform, notably automatic
+-   Evaluate the quality of existing swarm robotics techniques with this platform, notably automatic design

 ---